wchan4/KSI_Framework_Additional_Tests/README.md

 - Run the python file for any desired model tests

-Note: Pretrained models are included in TrainedModels folder for all 5 main base models and the 1 additional model
+Note: Pretrained models are included in TrainedModels folder for all 5 main base models and the 1 additional model using "torch.save".